basecamp/bcx-api/sections/attachments.md

 Get attachments
 ---------------

-* `GET /projects/1/attachments.json` returns attachments in the specified project, each with its file metadata, URLs, and associated attachable (a message, todo, upload, or comment).
+* `GET /projects/1/attachments.json` returns attachments in the specified project, each with its file metadata, URLs, and associated attachable (a message, to-do, upload, or comment).
 * `GET /attachments.json` returns attachments in all projects.

 ```json